FIFA Club World Cup 2025™ Match Schedule Released for Highly Anticipated Summer Tournament

 Inter Miami CF's Group Stage Schedule:

-Saturday, June 14 versus Al Ahly FC at 8 p.m.
+Saturday, June 14 vs. Al Ahly FC at 8 p.m.
 ET at Hard Rock Stadium

-Thursday, June 19 versus FC Porto at 3 p.m.
+Thursday, June 19 vs. FC Porto at 3 p.m.
 ET at Mercedes Benz Stadium

-Monday, June 23 versus Palmeiras at 9 p.m.
+Monday, June 23 vs. Palmeiras at 9 p.m.
 ET at Hard Rock Stadium

+Comments from Inter Miami CF Managing Owner at the FIFA Club World Cup 2025™ draw last Thursday, Dec.
+5 are available HERE.

 How did Inter Miami secure its place to compete in the FIFA Club World Cup 2025™?